skip to content

 The German Section is one of the very few departments in the UK that can offer postgraduate supervision in literary and cultural topics across the full historical range from the medieval period to the present day.
 It also has significant coverage of topics in intellectual, social, and political history and the history of the German language.

-Many members of the section also have comparative and interdisciplinary interests, and combinations of German studies with other disciplines are welcomed.
-The section has a dynamic research culture, with lecture and seminar series, many invited speakers, and a lively postgraduate research seminar.
+Many members of the Section also have comparative and interdisciplinary interests, and combinations of German studies with other disciplines are welcomed.
+The Section has a dynamic research culture, with lecture and seminar series, frequent invited speakers, and a lively postgraduate research seminar.

 Continuing